sampathatmuri/Linux_Server_Configuration/README.md

 2. Test to make sure the timezone is configured correctly by running

          40.date
+# Fix sudo resolve host error
+When the grader user issues a sudo command, got the following warning: sudo: unable to resolve host ip-10-20-47-177 To fix this, the hostname was added to the loopback address in the /etc/hosts file so that th first line now reads:

+		127.0.0.1 localhost ip-10-20-47-177
+This solution was found on the Ubuntu Forms here.
 # Install and configure Apache
 1. To install Apache